jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 refactor: make it better
 *********************************************************************************

-* I move the difference calculation to the expectation and remove the ``difference`` variable
-* then add a variable for the pattern to remove the repetition
+* I add a variable for the pattern to remove the repetition and remove the commented code

   .. code-block:: python